-The illy Art Collection, the famous collection of art objects for daily use, is enhanced by a new artist-designed can, signed by Gillo Dorfles, one of the most eclectic figures in the world of Italian art and culture.
+The illy Art Collection, the famous collection of art objects for daily use, is enhanced by two new artist-designed cans, signed by Gillo Dorfles, one of the most eclectic figures in the world of Italian art and culture.

 For the illy Art Collection the artist has taken inspiration from some of his works from the end of the 1930s, made with egg tempera: a technique favoured by the great masters of the fifteenth century.